NYCPlanning/ae-data-flow/README.md

 <a href=https://github.com/NYCPlanning/ae-data-flow/blob/main/diagrams/workflow_zoning_api_update.drawio.png><img src="https://github.com/NYCPlanning/ae-data-flow/blob/main/diagrams/workflow_zoning_api_update.drawio.png" width='1000' alt="Diagram of Zoning API data flow">

+## CI usage

+We use a github action to perform API database updates.

+We have three [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) to configure the databases and credentials used for an API database update.

+The `dev` environment can used on any branch.
+The `staging` and `production` environments can only be used on the `main` branch.

+When an action attempts to use the `production` environment, specific people or teams specified in this repo's settings must approve the action run's access of environment.

 ## Local setup

 ### Setup MiniO for S3 file transfers